99.9%

 holiday is starting to look more and more

+like just another Thursday.
 That sure doesn’t sound like The

+Cardinal Way.
 Perhaps it’s the reset tone the team

 has been selling since last October.
 Perhaps